 Effective CEIAG within Biddick Academy ensures that the academy is:

-people to consider all options, so that they are able to select the best way forward for their interests, motivations, learning styles, abilities and aspirations.
+We actively encourage and inspire our young people to consider all options, so that they are able to select the best way forward for their interests, motivations, learning styles, abilities and aspirations.

-Specific careers education lessons are taught within a structured programme through our Tutorial provision and prepare students throughout year 7-11 for the next stage of your life after Biddick!
+Specific careers education lessons are taught within a structured programme through our Tutorial provision and prepare students throughout year 7-11 for the next stage of your life after Biddick.

 We have excellent links with many of the post 16 providers in the North East.
 Some of these include: